-Debating Keeping Your Cat Indoors Or Letting Them Outside?
+Keeping Your Cat Indoors vs. Letting Them Outside

 Many cats love the great outdoors.
-But humane associations agree that an indoor life is far healthier for them; they’re safe from outdoor hazards, and their people tend to pay closer attention to them and notice signs of health problems earlier.
+But pet professionals agree that an indoor life is far healthier for them.
+That way, they’re safe from outdoor hazards.
+Also, their people tend to pay closer attention to them and notice signs of health problems earlier.

 The upshot of being an indoor cat?
 A much longer life span.
 An all-indoor cat lives an average of 13 to 17 years, whereas a cat who’s allowed to roam is likely to survive just two to five years.
 That said, they may live longer depending on a few factors, like where they live.